adullact/puppet-freeipa/REFERENCE.md

 Data type: `Boolean`

-If true, then the parameter '--fixed-primary' is passed to the IPA installer.
+If true, on client it configure SSSD to use a fixed server as the primary IPA server.
+The default behavior of client is to use DNS SRV records to determine the primary server to use.

 Default value: `false`